p2/cardiovascular-risk-calculator/README.md

 License
 -------

-Copyright 2013 James McCormark & Pascal Pfiffner
+Copyright 2013 James McCormack & Pascal Pfiffner

 Licensed under the **Apache License, Version 2.0** (the "License");
 you may not use this file except in compliance with the License.